Route Planning

 Running a skip hire business means juggling dozens of containers across multiple sites, each with different hire durations, collection schedules, and invoicing requirements.
 If you're still managing this with spreadsheets and paper delivery notes, you're not alone—but you're spending far more time on admin than you need to.

 The right waste collection software for skip hire companies doesn't just digitise what you're already doing.
-It fundamentally changes how you track containers, plan collections, and bill customers.
-And with DEFRA's mandatory digital waste tracking deadline arriving in October 2026, getting this infrastructure in place now isn't just about efficiency—it's about staying compliant.
+It fundamentally changes how you track containers, plan collections and bill customers.
+Digital Waste Tracking starts for permitted and licensed receiving sites in England and Wales on 1 October 2026; collectors and carriers follow in October 2027.
+Getting the infrastructure in place early gives you time to prepare.

 This guide walks through exactly what skip hire operators need from their software, how it differs from standard waste collection systems, and what to look for when choosing a platform.